 - eggs in shell for human consumption

 This involves providing Defra with the registration details of your business and the number of birds and flocks you have.
-You must also comply with sampling procedures, eg boot and sock swabs.
+You must also comply with sampling procedures, for exampleboot and sock swabs.

-Poultry farmers should be alert for signs of notifiable avian diseases, eg avian influenza (bird flu) and Newcastle disease, and should report signs immediately to their vet and local AHVLA Office.
+Poultry farmers should be alert for signs of notifiable avian diseases, such as avian influenza (bird flu) and Newcastle disease, and should report signs immediately to their vet and local AHVLA Office.

 If avian influenza is subsequently confirmed on the premises, Defra will order measures such as: